anabolyc/atmega328-toilet-visit-counter/README.md

 # Toilet Visitor Counter

 Simple Arduino based project that counts some room (like toilet) visitors by sensing when someone pass the entry.
+It was insiped by bicycle counted spotted during one of the trips.

 ### Key features

-- Stays asleep most of the time
+- Stays asleep most of the time, 2 month of expected battery life
+- Keeps 2 numbers - daily and total visits.
+Total is stored in EEPROM, while daily is reset on power on
+- Checks twice per second if someone present in range
+- When detected - displays 2 numbers on the 8-digit display, reserving 4 digits for todays visits, and 4 more for total visits

 ### Components